The Complete Guide To Personal Branding.

 Domain Name & Website

 Doing some basic domain name research is a great place to begin.
 Securing one for your name or something that aligns with your business goals.
-There are many websites on the internet that allow people to conduct a search, buy a domain and register for hosting.
+Many websites on the internet allow people to conduct a search, buy a domain and register for hosting.

 In the modern business environment, people enjoy a central place to explore to learn about an individual or their products and services from their computer or mobile device.